 Certain additions will also have to be made to the space complex as well, such as a payload integration facility, a facility for support aircraft, etc. Therefore, there must be land available around the area to build.

 Located north of Las Cruces, NM, Spaceport America is ideally suited for launching spacecraft.
 It is near a small city, but far enough away in case anything decides to blow up.
-It has enough space around it to accomodate the buildings we will need to erect.
+It has enough space around it to accommodate the buildings we will need to erect.
 It even has more VFR days than a lot of other places.

 Everything needed is there to get the whole operation started.
 Once everything is completed, and we have several years of launch experience, the Spaceport will become as routine as any major airport.